Jonathan Gannon

-Jonathan Gannon (born January 4, 1983) is an American football coach who is the head coach for the Arizona Cardinals of the National Football League (NFL).
-He also previously served as an assistant coach for the Atlanta Falcons, Tennessee Titans, Minnesota Vikings, Indianapolis Colts, and Philadelphia Eagles.
+Jonathan James Gannon (born January 4, 1983) is an American professional football coach who is the head coach for the Arizona Cardinals of the National Football League (NFL).
+He came to prominence as the defensive coordinator of the Philadelphia Eagles, helping the team reach Super Bowl LVII.
+He also previously served as an assistant coach for the Atlanta Falcons, Tennessee Titans, Minnesota Vikings, and Indianapolis Colts.

-Early years
+Early life

-A native of Cleveland, Ohio, Gannon attended Saint Ignatius High School where he was a successful three-sport athlete, winning a state championship in basketball as a point guard, a district champion as a hurdler in track, and was also a standout wide receiver and defensive back.
+A native of Cleveland, Ohio, Gannon attended Saint Ignatius High School where he was a successful three-sport athlete, winning a state championship in basketball as a point guard, a district champion as a hurdler in track, and a state championship as a standout wide receiver and defensive back.

-Gannon went on to play at the University of Louisville until he suffered a career-ending injury.
+Gannon went on to play for the Louisville Cardinals until he suffered a career-ending injury.
 He remained with the program as a volunteer assistant during the 2003–2005 seasons.
 He was a graduate assistant the next season for Louisville.

 Coaching career

 Atlanta Falcons

 In 2007, Gannon was hired by the Atlanta Falcons as a defensive quality control coach, following Bobby Petrino to the National Football League.